StevenHo1394/Transaction_Validation/README.md

 Install mysql server on your machine and create a user.

-Clone this repo, and execute the following in order on your machine:
+Clone this repo, go the the folder you just cloned and execute the following in the command prompt of your machine:

 Run "npm install"

-Run the sql script "create_db.sql" (e.g. mysql -u yourusername -p yourpassword < create_db.sql)
+Run the sql script "create_db.sql" (e.g. mysql -u {yourusername} -p {yourpassword} < create_db.sql)

-Run the sql script "create_tables.sql" (e.g. mysql -u yourusername -p yourpassword yourdatabase < create_tables.sql)
+Run the sql script "create_tables.sql" (e.g. mysql -u {yourusername} -p {yourpassword} TxnValidation < create_tables.sql)

 Run "npm server.js".
 Open browser and visit http://localhost:8080/form